Bandera Independent School District

-Bandera Independent School District is a public school district based in Bandera, Texas (USA).
+Bandera Independent School District is a public school district based in Bandera, Texas, United States.
 In addition to Bandera, the district also serves the communities of Lakehills, Bandera Falls, Pipe Creek, and Tarpley.

 Finances

 As of the 2010-2011 school year, the appraised valuation of property in the district was $1,291,941,000.
 The maintenance tax rate was $0.104 and the bond tax rate was $0.015 per $100 of appraised valuation.

 Academic achievement

 In 2011, the school district was rated "recognized" by the Texas Education Agency.

 Schools

 In the 2012-2013 school year, the district had students in four schools.